 - Dick Clark's It Takes Two used the same horn for incorrect guesses.

 - A harsh two-tone buzzer was heard on Bob Eubanks' version of Dream House upon the doors failing to open if the couple entered the incorrect combination to unlock them.

 - The New Treasure Hunt used a subdued version of its Big Win Sirens when the grand prize check was shown to have been chosen and passed up.

-- Not a game show, but the original series of The Electric Company used what sounded like a dejected duck when the actor(s) on screen failed to read the displayed word or sentence within five seconds.
+- Not a game show, but The Electric Company (1971) used what sounded like a dejected duck when the actor(s) on screen failed to read the displayed word or sentence within five seconds.

 - Inverted on Beat the Geeks; stock Big Win Sirens played if the Geeks beat you in the Bonus Round.